 Battle of the Bands

-Channel your innner Jack Black and turn your school into the school of rock
+Get your student's creative juices flowing, channel your inner Jack Black and turn your school into the school of rock.

 A Battle of the bands concert can be a big earner as you can sell tickets at a reasonable price to students, parents, friends and the local community.
 It's a great way to bring the school community together and give a stage to some rising stars!